JeanMaximilienCadic/redison/README.md

 ## Contributions

-Email me at j.cadic@9dw-lab.com for any questions.
+For any question please contact me at j.cadic@protonmail.ch